Desktop VersionSite MapContact UsShare RSS

 On-site Review

 Before the commencement of an on-site review, the Department will send a notice to the financial institution regarding the scope of the review.
-The financial institution is expected to appoint a responsible officer with sufficient knowledge of its compliance system and process, including the required procedures in section 50B, so that assistance can be provided to the Department’s officers during the on-site review.
-The Department’s officers may:
+The financial institution is expected to appoint a responsible officer with sufficient knowledge of its compliance system and process, including the required procedures in section 50B, so that assistance can be provided to the Department during the on-site review.
+The Department’s officers conducting the on-site review may:

 1. interview the responsible officer and staff of the financial institution and service providers, making enquiry regarding the applying of the required procedures;